robrich/angular-tutorial/src/chapters/chapter02-software-install.md

 To get started, we need to install and configure the following software first.

-* Windows, Mac, or Linux computer
+* Supported Platforms: Windows, Mac, or Linux computer
-* Visual Studio Code (can use any text editor but workshop tested with Visual Studio Code)
+* Editor: Visual Studio Code (can use any text editor but workshop tested with Visual Studio Code)
+* Software:
     * Node 6.9+
-* Angular CLI 1.0.0+
+    * Angular CLI

 ### Goals

-* Under stand how to install the Angular Command Line (CLI)
 * Setup your machine for the Workshop

 ### Windows Showing File Extensions